What is a mortgage broker?

-There are many factors to consider when you are looking to buy a home: size, price, neighborhood, and more.
-Choosing a mortgage to buy that home has its own challenges too.
+When you are looking to buy a home, there are many factors to consider including: size, price, neighborhood, and more.
+Choosing a mortgage to finance the purchase of your home can be challenging, too.
 A mortgage broker can make selecting the loan that’s right for you easier.

 What is the role of a mortgage broker?